pavansathwik1101/Docker-implementation/README.md

-implementation od docker on a Django app
+implementation of docker on a Django app